 We conservatively estimated we’d hit ~5,000 views for the two-month campaign with an average cost-per-view of $0.25.
 To say we grossly underestimated the numbers is a gross understatement.
 At the end of the campaign, we’d logged 907,300 views with an average cost-per-view of $0.02.

 So, don’t fall into the trap of thinking about your target audience as a monolith.
 Of course, it’s impossible to develop messaging without first settling on some common attributes, common needs, common challenges, and the like.
 But when it comes to execution, make sure you’re looking for your audience in all the right places.

 Supplement your bread-and-butter with some sweet, sweet targeting.
 Your audience will be pleasantly surprised you found their hiding spot — in the case of Clubhouse — or that you found them on YouTube, hiding in plain sight.
 And your content will appear all the more authentic and personal.

 Ready to start connecting with your audience in all the right places?
 Our team is here to help.
-Send a message to firstname.lastname@example.org and let’s talk tactics.
+Send us a message and let’s talk tactics.